oslabs-beta/DenoStore/README.md

 ## <a name="features"></a> Features
 - Seamlessly embeds caching functionality to only query types that need it by allowing the user to implement cache module at the query resolver level
-- Caches resolver results rather than query results so different queries can still use existing cached values as long as they come from the same resolver call. `fix this bullet point!!!`
+- Caches resolver results rather than query results - so queries with different fields and formats can still use existing cached values
 - Leverages *[Redis](https://redis.io/)* as an in-memory low latency server-side cache
 - Integrates with *[Oak](https://oakserver.github.io/oak/)* middleware framework to handle GraphQL queries with error handling
 - Provides global and resolver level expiration controls